-This deposit is extremely easy to start.
-The overall application process is short, transparent, and easy to go follow.
+- This deposit is extremely easy to start.
+The overall application process is quick and simple.

-These are the deposits that feature auto renewal.
-Auto renewal means that the FD is immediately renewed without going through any additional formalities.
+- These deposits usually have an auto-renewal feature.
+This means that the FD is immediately renewed without going through any additional formalities.

-As is true with other deposits, these deposits let you freely choose the amount that you seek to invest.
+- These deposits let you freely choose the amount that you wish to invest.

-They offer investors attractive interest rates that guarantee better growth and maturity of the FD over the length of the tenor.
+- They offer investors attractive interest rates over the length of the tenor.

-Interest income from FD is taxable.
-You can make it non-taxable by ensuring the total interest earned in a financial year is less than Rs 40,000 in a particular branch.
-Whether the FD is long-term or short-term, you can invest in a single branch with capital amount which will not earn interest more than Rs.
+The interest earned on your FD is taxable.
+You can make it non-taxable by ensuring the total interest earned in a financial year is less than Rs.
+40,000 in a branch.
+Whether the FD is long-term or short-term, you can invest in a single branch with a capital amount that will not earn an interest of more than Rs.
 40,000 in a financial year.

-Spread out your interest earnings over multiple FDs with different maturity timeline such that in one-year interest income does not cross Rs.
-40,000.
+Spread out your interest earnings over multiple FDs with different maturity dates such that the interest income does not cross Rs.
+40,000 in a year.
 You can do this easily using the multi-deposit facility from Bajaj Finance FD.
-Remember to fill in and submit your Form 15G/H
+Remember to fill and submit your Form 15G/H.

-Both types of fixed deposits have their own uses in a successful financial plan.
-If you wish to earn a corpus say 12 months from now but do not wish to keep your money idle, you can easily invest it in a 12-month FD and earn some interest.
+Both types of fixed deposits have benefits in a successful financial plan.
+If you wish to earn a corpus, say 12 months from now but do not wish to keep your money idle, you can easily invest it in a 12-month FD and earn some interest.
 This would not be possible with a longer duration FD.

-A Bajaj Finance FD for 5 years will earn you 49% ROI (Return On Investment) with 8.35% interest.
-As a senior citizen with a rate of interest of 8.7%, you can look at growing your investment capital by nearly 51%.
+A Bajaj Finance FD for 5 years will earn you 7.40% p.a. interest.
+As a senior citizen you can look at growing your investment capital by up to 7.65% p.a.

 Long-term and short-term FDs can be used in combinations to keep liquidity intact by doing short-term FDs at periodic intervals, of say 12 months.
 You can either use that money or reinvest by choosing the auto-renew option with Bajaj Finance FD.

-Secondly, keep few long-term FDs which mature every 3 to 5 years.
+Secondly, keep a few long-term FDs that mature every 3 to 5 years.
 This will again keep giving you a corpus of money at regular intervals which you can either utilize if the need arises or reinvest as you see fit.

 A disciplined approach of investing in a combination of short-term and long-term fixed deposits can be the backbone of a well- thought out financial plan.